Common Sustainable Agriculture Practices

 The concept of sustainability varies by industry.
 Within the agricultural industry, sustainability is a multifaceted concept that has become increasingly popular in recent decades.

-Integrated pest management: Integrated pest management: Integrated pest management techniques aim to minimize the use of chemical pesticides that can prove harmful to the environment and local wildlife.
-According to the University of California Statewide Integrated Pest Management Program, IPM strategies like habitat manipulation and the planting of disease-resistant plants are designed to promote log-term prevention of pests and the damage such pests can cause.
+Integrated pest management: Integrated pest management techniques aim to minimize the use of chemical pesticides that can prove harmful to the environment and local wildlife.
+According to the University of California Statewide Integrated Pest Management Program, IPM strategies like habitat manipulation and the planting of disease-resistant plants are designed to promote long-term prevention of pests and the damage such pests can cause.

 Agroforestry: The Association for Temperate Agroforestry defines agroforestry as an intensive land management system that incorporates trees and/or shrubs to optimize the benefits they provide when deliberately combined with crops and/or livestock.
 The shade and shelter provided by trees and shrubs can protect plants, animals and water resources.